gammasoft/ripoff/README.md

 # ripoff
-Encrypted list of ripoff professionals we are not gonna work with anymore
+Encrypted list of ripoff "professionals" we are not gonna work with anymore